DevopsAde/Devops_Project/DEVOPS TOOLING WEBSITE SOLUTION/README.md

    (Learn how to fork a repo [here](https://www.youtube.com/watch?v=f5grYMXbAV0))

+# WHAT IS FORK?

+- A fork is a complete copy of a repository, including all files, commits, and (optionally) branches.
+The new fork acts as if

+someone cloned the original repository and then pushed to a new , empty repository.

 9. Deploy the tooling website’s code to the Webserver.
 Ensure that the html folder from the repository is deployed to **`/var/www/html`**

+# NOTE 1: DO NOT FORGET TO OPEN TCP PORT 80 ON THE WEB SERVER

+# NOTE 2: If you encounter 403 Error:

+1. Check Permissions to the **`/var/www/html`** folder

+2. Disable SELinux **`sudo setenforce 0`**

+3. To make this change permanent: open the following config file **`sudo vi /etc/sysconfig/selinux`** and set **`SELINUX=disabled`**, then restart httpd.